 Persons not eligible for assistance from this fund include:

 What is not covered?

 The Violent Crime Victim Compensation program staff will review the application to determine eligibility.
 If additional information is needed, you will receive a written explanation of what is needed.
 Results of staff investigations and the decision regarding financial assistance will be sent to applicants by mail or if appropriate through electronic correspondance.

 When will I receive payment?

 The division may make an award in full, in part, or deny an application altogether.
-In the event that expenses exceed the maximum award of $15,000, the division will divide the award among the providers.
-The Violent Crime Victim Compensation program is a "payer of last resort," meaning that, with the exception of forensic exams for sex crime victims, an award will be made only in situations where the claimant has no other recourse.
+In the event that approved expenses exceed the maximum award of $15,000, the division will divide the award among the providers.
+The Violent Crime Victim Compensation program is a "payer of last resort," meaning, with the exception of forensic exams for sex crime victims, an award will be made only in situations where the claimant has no other recourse.
 Therefore, the final award may be reduced by the amount of benefits covered by insurance, unemployment compensation, Social Security, public funds (including Medicare or Medicaid) or any other source.

 Note: If you do receive Violent Crime Victim Compensation funds, and later receive an insurance settlement or court-ordered restitution covering the same loss paid by the fund, YOU MUST REPAY THAT AMOUNT TO THE STATE OF INDIANA.